-Definition of Regular Work Location: The County facility(ies) or designated area(s) within the County where an worker reports when commencing his/her regularly assigned functions.
+Definition of Regular Work Location: The County facility(ies) or designated area(s) within the County where an employee reports when commencing their regularly assigned functions.

-Any County facility(ies) or designated area(s) to which a worker is assigned for a period in excess of 20 consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
-Temporary assignments that extend beyond 20 days may be considered for a mileage reimbursement eligibility extension not to exceed a total of twenty (20) additional work days.
+Any County facility(ies) or designated area(s) to which an employee is assigned for a period in excess of thirty (30) consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
+Temporary assignments that extend beyond thirty (30) days may be considered for a mileage reimbursement eligibility extension not to exceed a total of twenty (20) additional work days.
 All approval authority for extensions rests with the Human Resources Director whose decision shall be final.

-A worker who is required to travel from his/her residence to a location other than his/her regular work location shall be entitled to mileage reimbursement for all miles traveled less the normal mileage to or from his/her regular work location.
-Example: A worker lives in Burlingame and regularly works in San Mateo distance home to work is 8 miles.
-Due to an early meeting the worker must travel from home to Redwood City (21 miles).
-The worker is entitled to 13 miles of reimbursement.
+Example: An employee lives in Burlingame and regularly works in San Mateo – distance home to work is 8 miles.
+Due to an early meeting the employee must travel from home to Redwood City (21 miles).
+The employee is entitled to 13 miles of reimbursement.
 This figure is arrived at by subtracting 8 miles (normal mileage from home to work) from 21 miles (home to Redwood City).

-A worker who is required to engage in any work related travel at the conclusion of which the worker’s work day will be completed shall be entitled to mileage reimbursement for all miles traveled less the normal mileage from the regular work location to his/her residence.
+- An employee who is required to engage in any work-related travel at the conclusion of which the employee’s workday will be completed shall be entitled to mileage reimbursement for all miles traveled less the normal mileage from the regular work location to their residence.

-Example: A worker lives in Palo Alto and regularly works in Redwood City distance home to work is 13 miles.
-The worker has a meeting at Hayward (31 miles) which ends at 5:00 p.m. and therefore, the worker will go directly home (31 miles).
-The worker is entitled to 18 miles of reimbursement.
+Example: An employee lives in Palo Alto and regularly works in Redwood City – distance home to work is 13 miles.
+The employee has a meeting at Hayward (31 miles) which ends at 5:00 p.m. and therefore, the employee will go directly home (31 miles).
+The employee is entitled to 18 miles of reimbursement.
 This figure is arrived at by subtracting 13 miles (normal mileage from home to work) from 31 miles (distance from Hayward to home).